eclab/grains/midi/README.md

 See the emitmidi.h file for instructions on how to build and use a MIDI emitter.

-## Parsing Modular MIDI Conventions

-### Dependencies
-Set up a MIDI Parser.
-See "Parsing MIDI" above.

-### Files
-Include the following additional files in your project:

-- parsemodular.h
-- parsemodular.c

-### Usage

-The MIDI parsing facility is just a bunch of utility functions to make things easier for you.
-See the parsemodular.h file for instructions on how to use them.

-## Emitting Modular MIDI Conventions

-### Dependencies
-Set up a MIDI Emitter.
-See "emitting MIDI" above.

-### Files
-Include the following additional files in your project:

-- emitmodular.h
-- emitmodular.c

-### Usage

-The MIDI emitting facility is just a bunch of utility functions to make things easier for you.
-See the emitmodular.h file for instructions on how to use them.

 ## Testing the Parser and Emitter

 ### Files